anjar10/slate/source/includes/_errors.md

 Error Code | Meaning
 -----------|--------
-1000 | The related attribute should not be empty.
 1001 | Value for the related attribute is considered not clean.
 Things that considered as not clean are html tag and `?`, `#`, `$`, `'` (single quote), `"` (double quote), and `;` character
 1011 | User not found
 1012 | Invalid api-key.
 Please contact Flip to get a valid api-key